sqlxpert/z-container-api-kafka-aws-terraform/README.md

 # Containerized Python API, Kafka, AWS Lambda Consumer

 Hello!
-This is a high-quality containerized Python API &rarr; managed Kafka cluster &rarr; AWS Lambda consumer system, provisioned with Terraform.
-(CloudFormation is used indirectly, for the Kafka consumer stack.)
+This is a high-quality containerized **Python API &rarr; managed Kafka cluster &rarr; AWS Lambda consumer function** reference architecture, provisioned with Terraform.
+(CloudFormation is used indirectly, for a modular Kafka consumer stack.)
 I hope you will be able to adapt it for your own projects, under the terms of the license.

 ## Innovations and Best Practices